vitorz/paragnoster/.github/README.md

 The first line of the above example turn your crc cluster name to just "crc".
 The second line of the above example turn a cluster name, let's say, "api-mycluster-openshift", just to "mycluster".

-Last thing to say: i added a new line to the prompt, you can see even this from the following image.
+Last thing to say: i added a new line to the prompt, you can see also this from the following image.

 ![How the theme looks like](./screenshot.png)